 Transportation Demand Management Program: The Applicant used the CD Zone parking requirement of one space per 370 SF for the office parking calculation.
 Per the Zoning Code, CD Section 17.220.035.C - Parking Requirements (subsection 4), use of the 1/370 ratio requires the Applicant to submit for City review a Transportation Demand Management Program (the "TDM Program") which will be a condition of the Project.
 The City is also requiring the TDM Program as a prerequisite for allowing a 10% parking reduction.
 This CD Zone code required TDM program is different from CCMC Section 7.05.015 - Transportation Demand and Trip Reduction Measures which requires a Development to provide trip reduction measures such as bus and ride share kiosks, bicycle parking, and van pool parking spaces based on area of the project.
 The CD TDM requirement does not specify what measures should be required - simply that there be a program approved by the City.
 This Project is subject to the Transportation Demand and Trip Reduction Measures (CCMC Section 7.05.015) and the City will require compliance with CCMC Section 7.05.015.
 However additional TDM measures will be required above and beyond the stipulations in CCMC Section 7.05.015 as a condition of approving a parking reduction.
-The TDM Program will be conditioned to include:
+The Applicant will be required to select five (5) of the following list of mobility options: